vqiu25/obsidian-notes/3 - OS/5 - High Performance Computing.md

 >
 > ![[Drawing 2025-03-09 07.59.45.excalidraw | center | 700]]

+>[!Note]- Dangers of NUMA Architecture
+> <!-- Multiline -->
+> From the perspective of the programmer, when a CPU requires data from remote memory, that is something they will be unaware of.
+This is not great as remote memory usage is much slower.
+To be more explicit with remote memory usage, Message passing could be used.

+>[!Note]- What are Memory Hierarchies, and why are they used?
+> <!-- Multiline -->
+> They are used so that system can be modular, and thus scalable.
+The idea is that we have nodes of of cpus, with a shared centralised memory that is fast to access.
+These nodes are connected with one another, where the caveat of communication between these nodes being slower.

 >[!Note]- What is Thread Pinning?
 > <!-- Multiline -->
 > **~={green}Definition=~**: is the technique of binding a thread to a specific CPU core so that it always runs on the same processor.